Love In Motion, LLC

 Birth Prices Starting At

-Unlimited prenatal visits, unlimited hours for labor and delivery, one postpartum visit.
-Sliding scale available.
+Prenatal visits, unlimited hours for labor and delivery, one postpartum visit.
+Sliding scale available to low-income families.
 A portion of all my fees goes to fund 2-4 single mother births per year.
-Childbirth Classes and Life Coaching start at $200.

 Leave A Review

 I think doulas are super helpful if you want a natural birth and Liz, who was recommended by my midwife group, was awesome!
 We met with Liz a couple times prior to the birth and I always knew that I could contact her with any questions or if I wanted to meet up again.
 When it came time for labor, she met us at the hospital (Castle Rock Adventist) at 2:30 am with her bag of tricks (essential oils, TENS unit, etc).
 She was calming and encouraging, gave suggestions and took direction throughout labor, and really helped me through another natural birth.
 A week or two after the birth, Liz came to our house and brought us a spaghetti dinner and other goodies!